 Previously posted in March of 2014, we are bringing this one back for the sheer flavor factor.
-The Jam Stand’s Drunken Monkey Banana Jam is currently available at Charlotte Julienne in Watch Hill.
+The Jam Stand’s Drunken Monkey Banana Jam is currently available at Charlotte Julienne in Canandaigua.
 It pairs perfectly with chocolate and cardamom and adds that extra something special to any cake.
 I’ll be making this one again- and am fairly certain that four years later I’d do a much better job 🙂

 At our house cardamom is one of those spices that we use a lot in savory dishes.
 We love the flavor and wanted to find a way to use it in a dessert.
 I have been reading so much about cardamom cake that I thought it would be fun to try.
 Returning to my favorite guide, The Flavour Thesaurus, I decided to pair it with banana.
 The cake was so easy to make and was very sweet in flavor with the essence of the cardamom which gave it a citrusy taste.
 Loving the look of layered cakes, we selected three little pans to make the eating experience even more decadent.